 Filing an Injury Claim Against the Other Driver

 When you file a claim for damages against the other driver, that driver’s car insurance provider processes your claim.
 Insurance companies are notorious for taking any measures to deny injury claims or undervalue injury claims.
-Therefore, you must be incredibly careful when communication with the insurance company, its adjuster, or other representative.
+Therefore, you must be incredibly careful when communication with the insurance company, its adjuster, or other representatives.
 The information you supply or the things that you say could be used against you to deny or undervalue your claim.

 What is a Recorded Statement in a Car Accident Case?

 One of the tactics used by many insurance companies is to request a recorded statement.
 The adjuster may attempt to convince you to provide a recorded statement, especially before you consult with a California car accident attorney.
 Once you consult with an attorney, the attorney will likely advise you against providing a recorded statement until you are required to provide a deposition or testify in court.

 Accident victims have been tricked into providing recorded statements.
 An adjuster may tell the person that the company cannot process the claim until it has a statement.
 The adjuster may claim that providing a recorded statement will speed up the settlement process so that the person can receive their money quickly.
 Regardless of the reason why the adjuster wants you to provide a recorded statement, it is in your best interests to consult with a California car accident attorney before doing so.